 A brief explanation of the burial process at potters field

 Prior to 1963 people interred in the County's indigent cemetery were buried in individual plots.
 This resulted in a cemetery that was very quickly running out of space.
-On June 11, 1963 the Board of Supervisors adopted an ordinance that required all future burials be cremated remains in mass graves to accommodate the ever growing number of interments.
-Burials now occur only every few years.
+On June 11, 1963 the Board of Supervisors adopted an ordinance that required all future burials only be cremated remains placed in mass graves to accommodate the ever growing number of interments.

 The first mass grave is located in Fresno County Cemetery # 2, in row 37 South, grave 51.
 Seven more have followed, the last being in 2018 at row 37 South, graves 58 & 59, for deaths that occurred up to June 2017.
 Only one of these graves has a marker (see 1995 Fresno Bee articles), the 1995 burials in row 37 South, grave 53. see map